zkayia/usermods/README.md

 # usermods

-A collection of userscripts and userstyles.
+Collection of userscripts and userstyles.

 ## Scripts